ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_About_LSC_LegalServCorp_v_VelazquezSyllabus.txt.md

 Held: The funding restriction violates the First Amendment.
 Pp.
 5-15.
 (a) LSC and the Government, also a petitioner, claim that Rust
 v.
-Sullivan, 500 U. S. 173, in which this Court upheld a restriction prohibiting doctors employed by federally funded family planning clinics from discussing abortion with their patients, supports the restriction here.
+Sullivan, 500 <ignore  id='undefined'>U. S. 173</ignore>, in which this Court upheld a restriction prohibiting doctors employed by federally funded family planning clinics from discussing abortion with their patients, supports the restriction here.
 However, the Court has since